Invoca/developer-docs/source/api_documentation/signal_api/index.rst

     - Meaning

   * - 200 OK
-    - An existing signal was found and updated
+    - Request was accepted with all Signals and Custom data applied properly

   * - 201 Created
-    - A new signal was created
+    - Request was accepted with the **call_in_progress** parameter set to true

   * - 400 Bad Request
     - Attempted to make a request with an invalid API Version for route.
 Check the error message for any corrections to make